dhsavell/dhsavell.github.io/content/_index.md

 Minor: Studio Art

 My goal is to make tools that let creativity happen.
 Contact me below, and keep scrolling for a portfolio of my work.
+Click or tap on any image to view it at full resolution.
 Thanks for visiting.

 [Resume](/savell-ta-resume.pdf) - [LinkedIn](https://www.linkedin.com/in/dhsavell/) - [GitHub](https://github.com/dhsavell)